MeteoSwiss/pyrad/README.md

 Example configuration files can be found in the repository directory [pyrad/config/processing/](./config/processing).

 To use Pyrad for data quality monitoring check the report [pyrad_monitoring_fvj.pdf](./doc/pyrad_monitoring_fvj.pdf).

+# Newsletter

+If you would like to be informed about the addition of major features in Pyrad as well as the release of new Pyrad versions, you can subscribe to our [mailing list](https://pyrad-mch.readthedocs.io/en/latest/newsletter_subscribe.html), where we will periodically publish a newsletter.
+Note that we do not sell, communicate or divulge your email address to anyone, and you can unsubscribe at any time via a link provided in every newsletter.

 # Development
 We welcome contributions, suggestions of developments and bug reports.